waldyrious/vscode-restclient/README.md

 ```

 ### Request Headers
 The lines immediately after the _request line_ to first empty line are parsed as _Request Headers_.
 Please provide headers with the standard `field-name: field-value` format, each line represents one header.
-By default `REST Client Extension` will add a `User-Agent` header with value `vscode-restclient` in your request if you don't explicitly specify.
+By default, REST Client will add a `User-Agent` header with value `vscode-restclient` in your request if you don't explicitly specify.
 You can also change the default value in setting `rest-client.defaultHeaders`.
 Below are examples of _Request Headers_:
 ```http
 User-Agent: rest-client